-You can even install something like MythTV to act as a back end personal video recorder or PVR.
-Combining MythTV with Kodi will give you all the function of a DVR, and it’s completely DIY.
+You can even install something like MythTV to act as a back-end personal video recorder or PVR.
+Combining MythTV with Kodi will give you all the functions of a DVR, and it’s completely DIY.
 Kodi even describes how to do this on their wiki.

-Many users of Kodi will install it on a computer that they dedicate as a “home theater” device.
-While this will allow you to take advantage of just about everything Kodi has to offer, many are satisfied with using Kodi to consolidate their various streaming libraries.
-To that end, Kodi can be “side loaded” on an Amazon Fire TV Stick.
-That makes for an affordable option with Fire TV Sticks only costing $49.99 on Amazon.
+Many Kodi users will install it on a computer that they dedicate as a “home theater” device.
+While this will allow you to take advantage of just about everything Kodi offers, many are satisfied with using Kodi to consolidate their various streaming libraries.
+To that end, Kodi can be “sideloaded” on an Amazon Fire TV Stick.
+That makes for an affordable option with Fire TV Sticks costing around $40 on Amazon.

 This is possible on any Amazon Fire TV or Amazon Fire TV Stick.
 Don’t fall for the ruse of those claiming you need to jailbreak your Fire TV Stick.
 It can be done with any Amazon Fire TV fresh out of the box.

 While I’ve experimented with Kodi, it’s a bit of a project to manage the updates and add-ons.
 If you fancy yourself a bit of tech tinkerer, then Kodi should be a good fit for you.
 However, if you hate tinkering, you may want to go with a more commercially available solution for cutting the cord like Roku or other ways to watch TV without cable.